NORTHAMPTON'S MUSIC HALL OF FAME

 NEIL SHEPHARD (Guitar)

 Played with Tigers of Pang Tang.
-Now mainly involved in a very successful music writing and production business.
+Then became mainly involved in a very successful music writing and the production business.

 ALAN SAVAGE (Drums)

 Played with Des O’Connor, Howard Keele, Gene Pitney, Anthony Newley, BBC radio and TV sessions.
 First gained notice at a very tender age as a member of the Roy Civil Trio.
 Regular drummer for Des O’Connor for many years.
 Much travelled and much respected.

 ARNIE SOMOGYI (Double Bass)

 Played with Clare Martin, Jason Robello, Tommy Smith, Stan Tracy, Clark Tracy, Bobby Hutcherson, Art Farmer, Lois Stewart, James Moody, Charlie Watts.
 NN born, he achieved great success on the international Jazz scene.